Fuelling Future Flight

 The UK’s flagship advanced SAF project

 Lighthouse Green Fuels is the UK’s most advanced second-generation project.
-Front End Engineering Design (FEED) is expected to be completed at the start of 2026 making it engineering-ready.
+Front End Engineering Design (FEED) was completed in May 2026, bringing the project closer to construction.